Jmuccigr/jmuccigr.github.io/_posts/2020-04-10-Weekly-Periodicity.md

 Three things to note:

-- For the case data, the two weeks furthest off the main peak now have Tuesdays at their weekly minima, so it looks like the effect goes back five weeks and "Tuesday Effect" is a good name. :-) (I'd argue that you can even see the late-week rise in the week starting 25 Feb.)
+- For the case data, two more weeks off the main peak now have Tuesdays at their weekly minima, so it looks like the effect goes back five weeks and "Tuesday Effect" is a good name. :-) (I'd argue that you can even see the late-week rise in the week starting 25 Feb.)
 - There's better correspondence between the test and the case data.
 It's far from a linear relationship, as Italy has been ramping up tests as the virus has continued to spread and the various measures have dampened its growth.
 So the test curve is basically rising steadily, while the case curve has—thankfully—peaked and is descending now.
 - In the US & UK, the Tuesday effect results in **higher** numbers, but in Italy the numbers are lower. ("Reverse Tuesday Effect"?)
 - The original observation was made about the number of deaths, but deaths in Italy don't seem to show much periodicity.
 There's maybe a tendency lately to have a weekly increase on Friday or Saturday, but it hasn't been present throughout.
 Here's the un-adjusted chart.
 You can see that it's very variable and shows no strong periodicity.